linx-software/hubspot/README.md

 3. You will be redirected to the Hubspot 2.0 access consent screen.
 4. Authorize the connected application.
 5. View success message.

-#### Google API Setup:

-1. Register as a developer on [Developer console](https://console.developers.google.com/)
-2. Register your Application/Project and Enable API scope [How to?](https://linx.software/docs/guides/googleapis/)
-3. Download Authorization Credentials
-4. Connect your Linx application
-Configure the Solution's $.Settings:
-  * GoogleAuthCredentials : Copy paste the **Authorization Credentials** downloaded above.

 ## Usage